 You can access The Package Travel and Linked Travel Arrangements Regulations 2018 here: https://www.legislation.gov.uk/uksi/2018/634/contents/made

 32. Assistance while you are away

 In the event you end up in difficulty (of any sort) during your holiday, we will provide you with appropriate assistance as soon as reasonably possible including by the provision of appropriate information on health services, local authorities and consular assistance and by assisting you to make distance communications and to find alternative travel arrangements as may be applicable.
 Where you are in difficulty as a result of your negligence, we may charge you a reasonable fee for this assistance which will not exceed the costs we actually incur.

-These booking conditions are valid from 7th March 2019, for those who booked before this date the previous booking conditions can be found here.
-The new booking conditions contain enhanced protection outlined in the package Travel regulations and this will apply to all travelling in 2019.
+These booking conditions are valid from 11th February 2021, for those who booked before this date the previous booking conditions can be found here.

 © Copyright MB Solicitors Limited trading as mb LAW of Studio 3, The Quays, Concordia Street, Leeds LS1 4ES Tel: +44 (0)113 2424444 www.mb-law.co.uk Ref: CGI